breannams/Cleveland_Museum_of_Art_CLI/README.md

 ## Usage

-In your terminal type the bellow code and then follow the on screen prompts. ruby bin/Cleveland_Museum_of_Art_CLI
+In your terminal type the following code and then follow the on screen prompts: ruby bin/Cleveland_Museum_of_Art_CLI

 ## Development